You should understand key concepts related to the support for a subset of the Web Ontology Language (OWL).

-Oracle Database supports the RDFS++, OWLSIF, and OWLPrime vocabularies, which have increasing expressivity.
+Oracle Database supports the RDFS++, OWLSIF, and OWLPrime vocabularies, which have increasing expressivity, as well as OWL 2 RL.
 Each supported vocabulary has a corresponding rulebase; however, these rulebases do not need to be populated because the underlying entailment rules of these three vocabularies are internally implemented.
 The supported vocabularies are as follows:

 RDFS++: A minimal extension to RDFS; which is RDFS plus

 OWLSIF: OWL with IF Semantic, with the vocabulary and semantics proposed for pD* semantics in Completeness, decidability and complexity of entailment for RDF Schema and a semantic extension involving the OWL vocabulary, by H.J.
 Horst, Journal of Web Semantics 3, 2 (2005), 79–115.